NevzatTaha/Data-Analytic-for-SuperMarket-Sales/README.md

 # Business Questions?
 Is there are a relation between total price and ratings?

 Which day cities make most sales?

 Which day supermarkets make most sales?

 Is there a distinctive day that has to be observed because of dramatic decrease in total sales and customer satisfaction(rating)?

 Which day is the most effective to make advertisement works for the spesific product?

-Is there are a differences between different customer types and total price?
+Is there are a difference between different customer types and total prices?